ljrk0/GaussianElimination/README.md

 ## Description

 A simple command-line cross-platform implementation of the Gaussian elimination algorithm in C/C++.
-You can find some more ditails in the [wiki](https://github.com/LeonardKoenig/TNF/wiki)
+You can find some more details in the [wiki](https://github.com/LeonardKoenig/TNF/wiki).

 ## Download